The operation of the C&O Canal lock was a little miracle of human ingenuity and mule muscle.

 If the C&O Canal was the interstate highway of the 19th century, the mule-boat teams that traveled along it were the 18-wheeler trucks.
 Black gold once traveled on those brown waters: not oil, but the coal needed to warm the nation's capital.
 It came in 120-ton barges, which also carried corn, wheat, flour and lumber down the 184.5-mile canal from Cumberland, Md., to Washington.
 In 1875, the barges moved 973,805 tons of cargo.

 Traveling on a boat was a family affair: Every member had a responsibility.
 The care of the mules fell to children at age 6 or 7, Kelly said, and it was a first step on the road to adulthood.
 They walked the road in 30-mile daily stretches, often traveling at night, never knowing what critters lurked in the foreboding sycamore and tulip poplar trees that line the route.

 "These mules became their best friends," Kelly said.
 "Who do you tell your secrets to?
 Well, look at those ears."

 The canal is a quiet place now, and those trees do not look quite so scary.
 The railroad engine, bigger, faster, stronger and cheaper to operate, rendered mules and canals obsolete, and by the 1920s traffic on the canal had petered out.
 Now it is a place where people relax, taking strolls, canoeing, bicycling or camping out.

-At last week's gathering, park ranger Tommy Siegel played 19th-century standards such as "Oh, Susannah" on a guitar with Barbara Collins.
+At the recent gathering, summer park ranger Tommy Siegel played 19th-century standards such as "Oh, Susannah" on a guitar with Barbara Collins.
 Siegel said he goes to the canal to escape the stresses of life as a student at George Washington University.

 "For me, living in the city can get kind of crazy," he said.
 When it does, he hikes along the canal, sometimes spending the night.
 "When you come back, it's like a whole new world," he said.